Home > Research > Division of Diverse Condensed Matter Science > Yoshinobu Group

 • Activation and surface reaction of molecules on well-defined model catalysts

-• Electronic states and reactivity of two-dimensional materials
+• Electronic states and reactivity of edge surfaces of two-dimensional materials

-• Dynamical processes of atoms and molecules on surfaces using THz pulse
+• Vibrational spectroscopy and dynamical processes of molecules on surfaces using THz pulses

 The apparatus for THz-pulse induced surface reactions (collaborated with Matsunaga Lab.)